 - Create a service.
 The service definition specifies the queue that the service uses and the contracts for which this service is the target.

 In most cases, you create the target service and then use the contracts and message types created for the target service to create an initiating service.
 In some cases, you might create a target service for an initiating service that is already defined.
 In these cases, the target service uses the message types and contracts that the initiating service uses.
 For example, if you are creating a target service to receive event notifications, you use the contract http://schemas.microsoft.com/SQL/Notifications/PostEventNotification, because this is the contract that the initiating service uses.

 Managing Object Definitions

 It is recommended that you create a Transact-SQL script for the Service Broker objects that your application uses.
 This Transact-SQL script makes it easy to refer to the specifics of your Service Broker objects.
-The script also provides a way to deploy the service on a different system or to re-create the service if necessary.
+The script also lets you deploy the service on a different system or to re-create the service if it is required.